Linda Crampton is a writer and former science teacher with an honors degree in biology. She enjoys writing about science and nature.

 - Food Security and Nutrition in the World Report from FAO

-- Edible insects in the world: A list from Wageningen University and Research
+- Edible insects in the world: A link to a PDF list from Wageningen University and Research

 - Food Defect Levels Handbook from the U.S. Food and Drug Administration